-Before you get working with resources, it is a good idea to get to grips with the most important concepts.
+Before you get working with resources, it’s a good idea to get to grips with the most important concepts.
 You can find an overview below.

 Resources are assigned to events.
-In Yesplan, we speak of booking resources for events.
+In Yesplan, we speak of booking resources on events.
 The types of resources are very diverse.
 In Yesplan, we distinguish between the following types:

 You choose the type when creating the resource.

-Resources can be organized into resource groups.
-These are categories, like ‘stage technology’ or ‘catering’, for grouping your related resources.
-A microphone, loudspeaker, lamp and lighting board are resources that belong in the ‘stage technology’ resource group.
+You can organize resources into resource groups.
+These are categories, like ‘Stage Technology’ or ‘Catering’, which you can use for grouping related resources.
+A microphone, loudspeaker, lamp and lighting board are resources that belong in the ‘Stage Technology’ resource group.

-Resources can also be organized into a set.
-These are collections of different resources that can be booked simultaneously.
-For example, a ‘sound set’ can be created so that it’s easy to book microphones, loudspeakers and cables simultaneously.
+You can also organize resources into a set.
+Resource sets are collections of different resources that you can book simultaneously.
+For example, you can create a ‘Sound Set’ to easily book microphones, loudspeakers and cables simultaneously.

 Roles and Placeholders§

-A resource can have multiple roles and can be booked for an event in one of these roles.
-For example, Nico can have multiple roles within the organization, such as sound technician or stagehand, and you can book him for an event in either of these roles.
+A resource can have multiple roles and can be booked on an event in one of these roles.
+For example, Violet can have multiple roles within the organization, such as sound technician or stagehand, and you can book her on an event in either of these roles.

-You can also book the role itself, such as a stagehand, for an event.
+You can also book the role itself, such as a stagehand, on an event.
 This is called a placeholder in Yesplan.
-A placeholder is an anonymous booking that will be replaced by a person who can execute this role later in the planning process.
-Like Nico or Tine, for example, who have the role of stage hand.
+A placeholder is an anonymous booking that you will swap with a person who can execute this role later in the planning process.
+Like Violet or Ruth, for example, who have the role of stagehand.

 Prices and Price Definitions§

 In addition to these extra fields that you can add to a resource, there is also a special type of custom data: the resource field.
-This is a custom data field that can be used for [booking a resource], and that is available for events.
+This is a custom data field that you can use for booking a resource, and that’s available for events.

-You’ll find more details regarding the capabilities of custom data and how to manage them in the [System Settings Manual].
+You’ll find more details regarding the options of custom data and how to manage them in the System Settings Manual.